poanchen/add-alexa-rank-ifttt/README.md

 config["alexaCli"] = 10
 config["alexaApiEndpoint"] = "http://data.alexa.com/data"
 ```
 As you can see, I posted my code on to GitHub.
 As a result, I do not want to share my IFTTT maker API key to the whole world.
-Instead, I saved it as an environment variable, only accessble in the server. (so that it will be save-ish)
+Instead, I saved it as an environment variable, only accessble in the server. (so that it will be safe-ish)

 In case you were wondering how to set that up, check out my .env.example file,
 ```